silicakes/deluge-extensions/README.md

 - Rotate your device to landscape orientation for an optimal viewing experience.
 - Press 'f' on external keyboards or tap the Full Screen button again to exit fullscreen mode.

+### PWA & Offline Features

+DEx is built as a Progressive Web App (PWA), providing these benefits:

+- **📴 Offline Access**: The app's interface will load even without an internet connection.
+- **⚡ Faster Loading**: Assets are cached for quicker startup times on subsequent visits.
+- **🏠 Installable**: Add DEx to your home screen for app-like access without opening a browser.
+- **🔔 Update Notifications**: When a new version is available, you'll see a prompt to update.
+- **💻 Desktop Support**: Install on desktop computers too for quick access.

+To install:

+1. In Chrome/Edge (desktop): Click the install icon in the address bar
+2. On Android: Select "Add to Home Screen" from the browser menu
+3. On iOS: Use Safari's share menu and select "Add to Home Screen"

+Note: While the UI works offline, MIDI connectivity naturally requires your Deluge to be physically connected.

 ## Technical Tidbits 🤓

 DEx leverages the **WebMIDI API** to communicate with the Deluge using MIDI System Exclusive (SysEx) messages.
 It sends commands to request information and receives data back, including display states and debug messages.